luisawatkins/orbitdb-storacha-bridge/README.md

 ## What This Does

 So far mainly, "Backup and restore between **OrbitDB databases** and **Storacha/Filecoin** with or without identity preservation.
-Works in both Node.js and browser environments (the latter at this tie only without identity preservation)
+Works in both Node.js and browser environments (the latter at this time only without identity preservation)

 ## RoadMap